 Foreign Bodies is a newsletter and online community centering immigrant and refugee experiences with a mission to de-stigmatize mental illness and encourage personal storytelling.
 It was born from my (Hi, I’m Fiza Pirani!) reporting fellowship with The Carter Center Mental Health Program.

-Every Monday, subscribers receive a roundup of must-reads called the Monday Matter.
+Every other Monday, subscribers receive a roundup of must-reads called the Monday Matter.
 These roundups include personal essays, reader recommended books and the latest news coverage on immigrant mental health.
 It’s also where I include community updates, shout-outs and resources.
 Subscribers also have access to exclusive giveaways.
 I work with immigrant authors to send books to Foreign Bodies readers, packaged with notes from the authors themselves.

 The larger issues, which are free for all to read and typically published whenever I have the time and financial resources, feature a personal essay on a particular immigrant experience, followed by research on its connection to mental health and well-being.
 You’ll get relevant resources and insight, a compilation of additional #relatable stories, plus expert Q&As and pet pics of my sassy pointer bulldog rescue, Lady.

 Why should I subscribe?

 Becoming a subscriber means you’re noticing the hard work that goes into this newsletter, that you find value in the work and, of course, that you believe in our larger mission.

 What’s your mission?

 Immigrants and members of oft discriminated minority groups have long been conditioned to keep our innermost troubles to ourselves.
 We’re expected to appear resilient and submissive and we know we’ll have to work twice as hard to get half as far.
 For those of us with diagnosed or undiagnosed mental illnesses or disabilities, for anyone who might be grieving or feeling misunderstood, our experiences may even be keeping us from getting the help we deserve and need.

 Here at Foreign Bodies, I believe shedding generations of internalized stigmas and stereotypes starts with dialogue—dialogue within our homes, at the dinner table, at our respective houses of worship and, perhaps most importantly, dialogue we offer our reflections in the mirror.